kazimurtaza/rpi-ansible/README.md

 # Raspberry Pi Ansible

-Glenn K. Lockwood, October 2018
+Originally byGlenn K. Lockwood, October 2018 - forked June 2020

 ## Introduction

 This is an Ansible configuration that configures a fresh Raspbian installation on Raspberry Pi.
-It is intended to be run in local (pull) mode, where ansible is running on the same Raspberry Pi to be configured.
+It is intended to be run in SSH (push) mode, where ansible is running on the different machine, configuring multiple Raspberry Pi's simultaneously.

 ## Bootstrapping on Raspbian

-You will need ansible installed on the Raspberry Pi being configured.
+You will need ansible installed on the host machine.
 This playbook relies on Ansible 2.8 or newer, which means you can no longer use `sudo apt-get install ansible`.
 Instead, you must